girlscript/winter-of-contributing/Python/Python_Closures/README.md

 ##### **Output**
 **Hello**

-We can see that the nested printer() function was able to access the non-local msg variable of the enclosing function.
+Here, the nested printer() function was able to access the non-local variable i.e, msg of the enclosing function.

 ## **What are Python Closures?**

 ![Python Closures](https://lh3.googleusercontent.com/proxy/oSl4MjzUzM2Ru3QLzF15nONYfO6XEn_SzoI2EeD1jjCXmVMm5AWG-QhvEWTiU7Pq2fxbares8FoGZfvf1Dpr1pDPMhl0yI48Ze58uHgFuDYs3BhYh3s)

-Like nested loops, we can also nest functions.
-That said, Python gives us the power to define functions within functions.
+Like nested loops, we can nest functions too.
+Python provides us with a tool to define functions within functions.
+For this purpose, we can use Python Closures.

-Python Closures are these inner functions that are enclosed within the outer function.
+Python Closures are inner functions that are enclosed within the outer function.
 Closures can access variables present in the outer function scope.
 It can access these variables even after the outer function has completed its execution.

 ## **Criteria to use Closures?**

-We have a closure in Python when a nested function references a value in its enclosing scope.
+We use a closure in Python when a nested function references a value in its enclosing scope.
 For using closures, these three conditions must be met:

 + We must have a nested function.
 + This nested function must refer to a variable nonlocal to it(a variable in the scope enclosing it).
 + The enclosing scope must return this function.

-If these three conditions are met, the python will use its closure feature.
+If all the three above criteria is met, the python will use its closure feature.

-## **When and Why do you need to use Closures in Python?**
+## **When to use Closures in Python?**

 + If you have global variables that has only one function in your program, you can use closure.
-Define the variables in the outer function and use them in the inner function.
+We can define these variables in the outer function itself and then use them in the inner function.

 + The only way to access the enclosed function is by calling the enclosing function.
 There is no way to access the inner function directly.
 So. it helps in data hiding.

-+ Closures remember a function environment even after it completes its execution which can then be accessed in the program.
++ Closures remembers a function environment even after it completes its execution which can then be accessed in the program.

 ## **How can we define Closure?**